| |

 4 Tips To Get Your Kids Eating Real Food

 2. Let them help you shop.
-Obviously, you can’t indulge their every whim, but if they’re out there with their big kid pants on, helping you shop, you’ll be surprised by what they notice, and what they want to try.
+You can’t indulge their every whim, but if they’re out there with their big kid pants on, allowing you to shop, you’ll be surprised by what they notice and want to try.
 Recently, my kids went gaga over a dragon fruit.
-I was surprised, because they’re usually skeptical of funny looking food, but they wanted to try it, took it on as their project to figure out how to cut it up, and they loved it!
-I swear, it was only because it was their idea, because that particular dragon fruit was honestly not very good.
+I was surprised because they’re usually skeptical of funny-looking food, but they wanted to try it.
+They took it on as their project to figure out how to cut it up, and they loved it!
+I swear, it was only because it was their idea because that particular dragon fruit was honestly not very good.

 3. Give them bite-sized portions of new food to try.